JustusUurtimo/Totally-not-LinkedIn/README.md

 Notes for the future
 Getting messages to posts still has n+1 problem, but as of now I don't have time to fix it.
 Project has no automated tests, but I will try to impliment them in the future.
-It has come to my knowledge that the password validator can be a bit asshole, if you have problems try this: ILoveChocolateCookies#4Ever
+It has come to my knowledge that the password validator can be a bit harsh, if you have problems try this: ILoveChocolateCookies#4Ever

-I have the app running at Heroku : https://sheltered-peak-64721.herokuapp.com/sign-in I will empty the database every now and then.
-You can use password: ILoveCodingWith#Spring1